Finham: King's Hill proposed developments

 In March 2009, a meeting was held at Finham Primary School to discuss the proposed housing developments in Finham, whereby a new housing estate would be built from Green Lane South adjacent to King's Hill hamlet, running parallel alongside the A46 up to the Stoneleigh Road.
 This development would fall under Warwickshire County, as it is just past the border of Coventry.
 The meeting raised important issues on the matter, from the increased volume of traffic which would cause major problems due to the surrounding roads not being able to accommodate this number of vehicles, to the lack of public transport networks available in the surrounding areas.
 It has caused major uproar with local residents, and a petition has begun in an attempt to stop the proposed plans, along with a new Finham Residents Association website.

 On 26 March 2009, it became clear that the known demands from Warwick District Council could be dwarfed by an additional inability of Coventry Council to allocate 7,000 housing units within its boundary.
 Coventry has been given permission to place these 7,000 outside, but adjacent to its boundaries in the south and /or in the north.

 It also became known that the proposed developments to expand Finham Park secondary school, and move the school further back to accommodate more pupils and car parking space, went on hold whilst the current King's Hill development planning is under review.

 St Martin-in-the-Fields church

 The Finham church, 'St Martin-in-the-Fields', was built in 1938 and is situated on Green Lane at the northwest extremity of Finham.
 It was recently refurbished and a hallway was built leading into the main church.
 The refurbished church and buildings were opened to the public on 17 September 2006.

 Places and geography in proximity

-Despite Finham being in the West Midlands county (and part of Coventry), Finham Sewage Works are actually south of Finham, in Warwickshire.
+Finham Sewage Treatment Works, operated by Severn Trent Water, is located within the Warwickshire portion of Finham nearby to location of the ancient Finham hamlet where the River Sowe and Finham Brook meet.
 The works were used in the 1969 film The Italian Job starring Michael Caine.
 The underground concrete piping, then the widest of its kind in Europe, was used for the iconic scenes where several Minis raced through the tunnels of Turin.
-Adjacent to the sewerage works is Finham Golf Course, the River Sowe and Finham Brook.
+Adjacent to the sewerage works is Coventry Golf Club.